diegosadrinas/diegosadrinas/README.md

 ### Hi! 👋

-Here are some ideas to get you started:

-- 🔭 I’m currently working on some web development projects in Python (flask and jinja).
+- 🔭 I’m currently working on some web development projects in Python (flask and jinja template).

 - 🌱 I’m currently learning full-stack web development with javascript and react